beameio/download-release-asset/README.md

 # download-release-asset

-GitHub action that downloads asset with given name from a given repo/release.
+GitHub action that downloads an asset with a given name from a given repo/release.

+This is particulary usefull as a way to host large test files - https://help.github.com/en/github/managing-large-files/distributing-large-binaries

 ## Environment
 Requires setting secrets.GITHUB_TOKEN (on any other custom token) to the env.GITHUB_TOKEN